gregnordin/notes_to_self/tools.md

 - Documents (proposals, etc.)
     - Microsoft Word (as little as possible), Endnote
     - LaTeX (as much as possible), BibTeX
+- Presentations
+    - Powerpoint
+    - Reveal.js
+    - RISE (reveal.js with jupyter notebooks)
 - Editor
-    - Atom
+    - Atom for code development
+    - BBedit for editing my `done.txt` file and other small text processing tasks
-- Python coding
+- Python
     - Use Anaconda, latest release (python 3.5 for now)
         - Usually install packages into root env, but occasionally make new envs for special purposes and to test new packages
     - Jupyter notebook for code development and code/narrative/documentation bundled together
-    - Occasinally make my own packages for various projects
+    - Occasionally make my own packages for various projects
     - GUI code: PyQt & Qt4
 - Drawings
-    - png
-        - Illustrator?
+    - png, eps
+        - Illustrator - my preferred tool
         - Powerpoint
-        - LaTex with Tikz
+        - LaTex with Tikz - too time-consuming so don't use it
-        - Inkscape
+        - Inkscape - forget this since I started using Illustrator
     - Webpages & markdown files
         - SVG
-            - Illustrator?
+            - Illustrator
             - Raw, written directly in SVG
             - Inkscape
         - Image tag with png or jpeg files